Gamma-Software/gamma-software.github.io/_pages/home.md

 # Hobbies
 I love learning... programming, conceptualise/build/program robots, fly quadcopters, photographing beautiful landscapes, hiking tall and steep mountains.

-# Where does he come from
+# Where do I come from
 I lived in Germany for 4 years when I was little before grewing up in a working class neighbourhood near Le Mans, France.
 My mother is a Agricultural Ministerial research fellow.
 And my father is a Molding Expert Engineer.

 # Career
 I started my professionnal carrer in the company [Navya](https://www.navya.tech) as a Software Engineer in the Driving Team.
 I wanted to know more about the technology behind the autonomous mini-bus manufactured by Navya in Lyon.
 I took the train from Paris to Lyon several time a month to test with my team new software.
-I learned a lot during this period and as time went by I began to emancipate myself and start some projects.
+I learned a lot during this period and as time went by I began to emancipate myself and start my own professionnal projects.

 # Professionnal projects
 I worked on [Vehicule Cinematic/Dynamic Simulation](projects), [Assisted Manual Driving](projects), [Tract](projects) TODO

-# His personnal projects
+# My personnal projects
 I created some projects such as [Air model](projects), [Minetower](projects), [Cube Escape](projects)

 # What's my future like
 I definitly will continue to master my skills to become more and more confident in them.
-TODO
+I will strengthen my knowledge in the Quality Assurance methods, processes, tools.
+My desire to build up a product thanks to technical solution that turns into a business is undoubtly in the back of my head.

 # My Github stats:
 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=gamma-software&show_icons=true&title_color=ffc857&icon_color=8ac926&text_color=daf7dc&bg_color=151515&hide=["stars"])